albertodemichelis/squirrel/doc/source/reference/api/calls.rst

     :param HSQUIRRELVM v: the target VM
     :returns: a SQRESULT
-    :remarks: the pushed error descriptor can be any valid squirrel type.
+    :remarks: the pushed error descriptor can be any valid quirrel type.

 pushes the last error in the stack.